New for Fiscal Year 2024!

 What Expenses Are Allowable?

 Funding from the Arts in Alternative Education Grant can be used to reimburse expenses such as teaching artist fees, select teaching artist travel expenses, contracted administration or technical fees, and consumable supplies.
-For more examples of allowable expenses and unallowable expenses, see the program guidelines.
+For more examples of allowable expenses and unallowable expenses, see the program guidelines (linked below).

-Award notification (if the project is selected for funding)
+Oklahoma Arts Council sends award notification (if project is selected for funding)

 Documents and Links